runrig-coop/hedgerows/index.md

 oblige and upheld the corporation's claim to the innovation.
 Despite 2,000 years of independent seed development by Indian plant breeders, the U.S. conglomerate would enjoy a monopoly to sell it back to them like coals to Newcastle.
-In the process, global capital would enjoy a hefty profit, while also offsetting any decline in revenue from their other pesticides due to environmental regulations or competition from safer alternatives like neem.
+In the process, Grace & Co. would enjoy a hefty profit, while also offsetting any decline in revenue from their other pesticides due to environmental regulations or competition from safer alternatives like neem.
 The patent was eventually revoked, but only after ten years of relentless legal battles and grassroots